gannaraputeja/CMPE202-AirportApplication/README.md

 ### Design Decisions

 ### Architecture Level
+- ReactJS as Frontend with React-Redux.
+- NodeJS as Backend with Express Framework.
+- MySQL as Database with Sequelize Library.
+- REST APIs using JSON.
+- AWS as the cloud provider.

 ### Business Level
+- Login for airport and airline employees.
+- Arrival and departure flight Schedules based on given hours.
+- Add or update flight schedules.
+- Auto gates assignment for arriving flights.
+- Auto baggage carousel assignments for arrived flights.
+- Enable/Disable gates for maintenance.

 ### Areas of Contribution
 - **Frontend:** Raviteja Gannarapu, Jaya Prakash Reddy Pachika, Dasaradh Gutta, Prudhvi M.V.N.S